-Since ${\rm K}$-theory with complex coefficients is simply $\Z/2$-graded de~Rham cohomology, there are many (easy) super geometric ways of cooking up a graded ring with the above property.
-However, our construction and its relation to the Stolz-Teichner model for ${\rm K}$-theory in terms of $1|1$-dimensional field theories---particularly from the perspective afforded by F.Han's thesis \cite{Han}---permits several enhancements. \begin{enumerate} \item Drawing on the theses of F.~Han and F.~Dumitrescu, the super holonomy of a vector bundle with connection over $X$ along super loops determines a function on~$\Phi_0^{1|1}(X)$.
-Using Proposition \ref{prop:Kthy}, we identify the resulting class in ${\rm K}^0(X)\otimes \C$ with the Chern character of the vector bundle in subsection~\ref{sec:chern}. \item The isomorphism in Proposition~\ref{prop:Kthy} can be refined to a $\Z/2$-equivariant one for a geometrically-defined action on $\Phi_0^{1|1}(X)$ gotten from \emph{time-reversal}.
-In subsection~\ref{sec:realunit} we identify concordance classes of $\Z/2$-invariant supersymmetric sections of $\kappa^\bullet$ with~${{\rm KO}^\bullet(X)\otimes \C}$. \item A gerbes with connection on~$X$, denoted $\tau$, modifies the line bundle to one denoted~$\kappa^{\bullet+\tau}$.
-In subsection~\ref{subsec:twistedK} we identify concordance classes of supersymmetric sections of $\kappa^{\bullet+\tau}$ with $\tau$-twisted ${\rm K}$-theory with complex coefficients. \item In Section~\ref{sec:warmup2} we construct a family of operators over $\Phi_0^{1|1}(X)$ whose $\zeta$-determinant is the $\hat{A}$-class of~$X$ as a function on~$\Phi_0^{1|1}(X)$. \item For a finite group~$G$ acting on a manifold~$X$, the geometry of $\Phi^{1|1}_0(X\sq G)$ determines an equivariant refinement of the isomorphism in Proposition~\ref{prop:Kthy} and constructs the target of the delocalized Chern character of the $G$-equivariant ${\rm K}$-theory of~$X$~\cite{DBE_EquivTMF}. \end{enumerate}
+from 2-periodic closed forms to complexified K-theory.
+This implies that the isomorphism of sheaves in Theorem~\ref{prop:Kthy} identifies $\Gamma (\Phi_0^{1|1}(X);\omega^{\bullet/2})$ as Hopkins--Singer differential cocycles for K-theory with complex coefficients.
+However, there are easier super geometric ways of cooking up differential forms as a $\Z/2$-graded algebra, e.g., Example~\ref{ex:01Euc}.
+The upshot of the approach taken below is that through its connection to super loop spaces, Proposition~\ref{prop:Kthy} permits several enhancements invisible from the perspective of de~Rham cohomology in parallel to the list after the statement of Theorem~\ref{thethm}.
+In fact, the progress made by F.~Han and F.~Dumutrescu on Stolz and Teichner's proposed model for ${\rm K}$-theory (over~$\Z$) as $1|1$-dimensional field theories allows us to say a bit more in this case. \begin{enumerate} \item Constructions of Dumutrescu and Han define a functor from the category of vector bundles with connection on~$X$ to $C^\infty (\Phi_0^{1|1}(X))$ (as a discrete category) via the \emph{super holonomy}.
+The result is the Chern form of the vector bundle, reviewed in~\S\ref{sec:chern}. \item For a finite group~$G$ acting on a manifold~$X$, sections of $\omega^{\bullet/2}$ over $\Phi^{1|1}_0(X\sq G)$ determine a non-Borel equivariant refinement of Proposition~\ref{prop:Kthy}, and (together with~(1) above) constructs the delocalized Chern character~\cite{DBEdiffK,DBE_EquivTMF}.
+This character simultaneously generalizes the ordinary Chern character (when $G=\{e\}$) and the character of a group representation~(when $X=\pt$). \item The isomorphism in Proposition~\ref{prop:Kthy} can be refined to a $\Z/2$-equivariant one for an involution on $\Phi_0^{1|1}(X)$ gotten from \emph{time-reversal} on the super circle.
+In \S\ref{sec:realunit} we identify concordance classes of $\Z/2$-invariant sections of $\omega^{\bullet/2}$ with~${{\rm KO}^\bullet(X)\otimes \C}$. \item A gerbe with connection on~$X$, denoted $\tau$, can be used to modify the line bundle to one denoted~$\omega^{\bullet/2+\tau}$.
+In \S\ref{subsec:twistedK} we identify concordance classes of sections of $\omega^{\bullet/2+\tau}$ with $\tau$-twisted ${\rm K}$-theory with complex coefficients. \item In Section~\ref{sec:warmup2} we construct a family of operators over $\Phi_0^{1|1}(X)$ whose $\zeta$-determinant is the $\hat{A}$-class of~$X$ as a function on~$\Phi_0^{1|1}(X)$.
+In this description, the appearance of the Bernoulli numbers (or equivalently, values of the Riemann $\zeta$-function) in the characteristic series for the $\hat{A}$-genus comes from their connection to traces of powers of the inverse of $id/dt$ acting on functions on $S^1$. \end{enumerate}